ncats/services/docs/socket-apis.md

 With the above configuration, `services` will attempt to establish a socket connection to `host1` and `host2`.
-Broadcasting an event from your LabShare package would invoke the listeners set up in the socket handlers for `host1` and `host2`.
+Broadcasting an event from your LabShare project would invoke the listeners set up in the socket handlers for `host1` and `host2`.